Carrefour names Fnac boss as its new chief

-PARIS Carrefour (CARR.PA) confirmed on Friday it had chosen Alexandre Bompard as its new chairman and chief executive following an eight month search at the world's second-largest retailer.
+PARIS (Reuters) - Carrefour (CARR.PA) confirmed on Friday it had chosen Alexandre Bompard as its new chairman and chief executive following an eight month search at the world's second-largest retailer.

 Bompard, 44 will quit his role as chief executive of consumer electronics retailer Fnac Darty (FNAC.PA) and succeed Georges Plassat, who has been at the helm since 2012, on July 18.